jsmrcaga/action-netlify-deploy/README.md

 `NETLIFY_PREVIEW_URL`

-The url of deployment preview.
+The URL of deployment preview.

 `NETLIFY_LOGS_URL`

-The url of the logs.
+The URL of the logs.

 `NETLIFY_LIVE_URL`

-The url of the live deployed site.
+The URL of the live deployed site.

 ## Example